robch/book-of-ai/dev/prompt-user-update-sample-overview-source-code.md

 * Do **NOT** arbitrarily the indentation of existing code blocks (unless it's to fix a formatting issue that you're confident you'll be fixing by changing).
 * Do **NOT** discuss wrapping `main()` with exception handling in python sample overviews.
 * Do **NOT** discuss `requirements.txt` in the sample overview page for python samples.
+* Do **NOT** update the docs/sample code with any private class member variables, unless they were already in the previous `sample-overview.md`.
 * Readers of the `sample-overview.md` file will use it to boot strap their understanding of the sample.
 It's important that the steps are clear, concise, and accurate.
 * For some samples, the `{long-name}` might contain `-non-streaming` in the name.
 Sometimes that's not actually the `{long-name}` of the sample.
 If you can't find the sample in the `docs/samples` directory, then you should use the `{long-name}` without `-non-streaming` in the name.